 Atlantic.Net Blog

-Rkhunter is a command-line utility used to scan the local system for rootkits, backdoors, and possible local exploits.
-It also scans for hidden files, wrong permissions set on binaries, suspicious strings in kernel, and many more potential security problems.
+Rkhunter is a command-line utility that scans the local system for rootkits, backdoors, and possible local exploits.
+It also checks for hidden files, wrong permissions set on binaries, suspicious strings in the kernel, and many more potential security problems.
 Rkhunter works by comparing local files with hashes in an online database.
-It scans the Linux systems to find out if the server is infected by any rootkits.
+It scans the Linux systems to determine if any rootkits infect the server.

-In this tutorial, we will show you how to install and use Rkhunter to scan and detect security holes in Ubuntu 20.04.
+This tutorial will show you how to install and use Rkhunter to scan and detect security holes in Ubuntu.
+This procedure is compatible with Ubuntu 20.04 and Ubuntu 22.04.

 apt-get update -y